Also known as: “weed,” “pot,” “bud,” “grass,” “herb,” “Mary Jane,” “MJ,” “reefer,” “skunk,” “boom,” “gangster,” “kif,” “chronic,” and “ganja”

-Marijuana is a mixture of the dried and shredded leaves, stems, seeds, and flowers of the cannabis sativa plant.
+Marijuana is a mixture of the dried and shredded leaves, stems, seeds, and flowers of Cannabis sativa—the hemp plant.
 The mixture can be green, brown, or gray.
 Stronger forms of the drug include sinsemilla (sin-seh-me-yah), hashish (“hash” for short), and hash oil.

 Of the approximately 400 chemicals in marijuana, delta-9-tetrahydrocannabinol, known as THC, is responsible for many of the drug’s psychotropic (mind-altering) effects.
 It’s this chemical that changes how the brain works, distorting how the mind perceives the world.

 It is illegal to buy, sell, or carry marijuana under Federal law.
 The Federal Government considers marijuana a Schedule I substance—having no medicinal uses and high risk for abuse.
 However, across the United States, marijuana state laws for adult use are changing.
 As of 2014, more than 20 states have passed laws allowing the use of marijuana as a treatment for certain medical conditions.